myllenacruz/clean-api/README.md

  This are an Rest API who implements solutions and methodologies, including: Design Patterns, TDD (Unity and Integration Tests), Clean Architecture, and SOLID.
+It provides a solid foundation for building scalable and maintainable applications.

  Its currently available features are:
 - ✅ SignUp